 Is it time to ditch your toddler's dummy?
 The longer you leave it to get rid of your toddler's dummy, the more attached they will become to it.
 Bite the bullet while they're young and the agony will be less in the long run (although it may not feel like it at the time!).
 Make a start and follow these 10 simple steps.

 Exploring science and nature can be so much fun for little ones.
-When children are engaged in learning about science and nature, they are also learning strategies for active exploration, thinking and reasoning and develop working theories for making sense of the natural, social, physical and material worlds.
+When toddlers and preschoolers are engaged in learning about science and nature, they are also learning strategies for active exploration, thinking and reasoning and develop working theories for making sense of the natural, social, physical and material worlds.

 Find out how physical play and development are linked to reading and writing skills.
 The brain plays its part in childrens writing and reading but the body needs to be ready physically too.
 Little hands and eyes need developing ready for successful reading and writing.